 FIFA 22 Career Mode Confirmed Features

-Create a Club (or Create Your Club) will be a key part of Career Mode, and it's going to have several interest customization features to utilize.
+Create a Club (or Create Your Club) is a key part of Career Mode, and it has several interesting customisation features to utilise.

-Everything gets started with Club Identity, where you'll be able to pick your club's name and the nickname that'll be used by commentary.
+Everything gets started with Club Identity, where you can pick your club's name and the nickname that'll be used by commentary.

 After that comes league choice, including which team you'll replace, and that team gets shifted to the Rest of World teams.

 Kit, Crest, and Stadium Customization will be a crucial piece of carving out your own unique club.